darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 > 1) Section 2.1 supposes that the star is a first ascent giant.
 Then, section 2.4 presenting the discussion about T Tauri stars is irrelevant and should be eliminated.
 If the star is an evolved RGB, it cannot be a T Tauri so the degree of relevance is too remote.

 We are surprised that the referee should take this position, given that they have dismissed our detection of p-mode oscillations as spurious, since our identification of the star as a red giant is based on p-mode asteroseismology.
 Our discussion of the T Tauri hypothesis *directly addresses* the possibility that this p-mode detection was spurious.
-If we were to ignore our putative detection of p-modes, the combination of fast rotation and a high lithium abundance in this temperature and magnitude range would immediately suggest identification of the object as being a T Tauri star (as indeed had accidentally been done with V501 Aur previously).
+If we were to ignore our putative detection of p-modes, the combination of fast rotation and a high lithium abundance in this temperature and magnitude range would immediately suggest identification of the object as being a T Tauri star (which, as we note in the manuscript, had indeed accidentally been done with V501 Aur previously).
 This being the case, this section is highly relevant, as it directly connects our other, non-seismic, observational constraints on Zvrk, with the referee's own concerns that our p-mode oscillations are spurious.
 We have made this connection clearer in the main text.

 > 2) From the possible measurements of the global seismic parameters, it is clear that the star cannot be in the red clump stage.
 A sentence and a reference are enough to making this clear, so that many paragraphs in Section 2.1 can be removed.